7 ways to fix a corrupted SD card and recover files:

 When the process finishes, check if you can access your card.

-#2.
-Repair Corrupted File System on SD Card Using CMD
+2. Corrupted SD Card Recovery Using CMD

 Here, we'll try to fix the corrupted SD card using CMD.

 Step 1.
 Insert the corrupted SD card into your PC using a card reader.

 Step 2.
 Go to "This PC", find your SD card, and note the assigned drive letter.